Caldarie/flutter_tflite_audio/README.md

     a.
 Open your project workspace on xcode

     b.
-Select root runner on the left hand side pannel
+Select root runner on the left panel

     c.
 Under the info tab, change the iOS deployment target to 12.0